psmann/WeatherMan/README.md

 ### Modules

-  1) Domain (Kotlin): Contains all the domain level business logic such as entities and data algorithms.
+  1) domain (Kotlin): Contains all the domain level business logic such as entities and data algorithms.
-  2) Interactors (Kotlin): Contains usecases and repository patterns
+  2) interactors (Kotlin): Contains usecases and repository patterns
-  3) App (Android): This is the presentation module.
+  3) app (Android): This is the presentation module.
 Contains all UI and framework code (including API services).

 ### Dependencies